The most successful Amazon repricing strategies for retail goods and brands

 #1: Buy Box Optimization

-The fact is: 90 percent of all sales occur through the shopping cart field.
-Therefore, whoever owns the Buy Box captures the majority of sales, and thus the Buy Box strategy is the core for all sellers of retail goods.
-However, what is special about the SELLERLOGIC repricer is that it does not solely rely on the lowest price to win the Buy Box.
-Once this goal is achieved, the tool does not stop optimizing but instead works to raise the price again to hold the Buy Box at the highest possible price.
-This way, sellers not only sell more but also at higher prices and higher margins.
+Fact is: 90 percent of all sales take place through the shopping cart field.
+Those who own the Buy Box therefore capture the majority of sales, and thus the Buy Box strategy is the centerpiece for all sellers of merchandise.
+The special thing about the SELLERLOGIC Repricer is, however, that it does not solely rely on the lowest price to win the Buy Box.
+Once this goal is achieved, the tool does not stop optimizing, but instead works to raise the price again to maintain the Buy Box at the highest possible price.
+As a result, merchants not only sell more but even at higher prices and higher margins.

-By the way: Through the approach of the SELLERLOGIC repricer, even the Amazon internal price range assigned to each product based on the set offer prices can increase.
+By the way: Through the approach of the SELLERLOGIC Repricer, even the Amazon internal price range can increase, which is assigned to each product based on the set offer prices.
 This price range regulates, for example, how high or low an offer can be priced to qualify for the Buy Box.
-This means that the use of a repricer can help to fundamentally raise the price of a product.
+This means that the use of an Repricer can help to fundamentally raise the price of a product.

 #2: Cross-Product Strategy

-The purchasing decisions of Amazon customers are heavily influenced by the product price.
-When similar products are offered by other sellers – and this is usually the case – it makes sense for manufacturers and private label sellers to conduct a price comparison and make corresponding price adjustments.
-This ensures that the product price remains attractive, leading to higher sales and better ranking in Amazon search.
+The purchasing decisions of Amazon customers are heavily dependent on the product price.
+If similar products are offered by other providers – and this is usually the case – it makes sense for manufacturers and private label sellers to conduct a price comparison and make corresponding price adjustments.
+This ensures that the product price remains attractive, leading to higher sales figures and better ranking in Amazon search.

-With the cross-product strategy from SELLERLOGIC, a selected product can be compared with up to 20 similar competitive products and adjusted in price accordingly.
-Sellers specify which products to compare based on the ASIN and set the price gaps to the referenced products.
-The repricer then regularly checks the competitive prices and makes price adjustments if necessary.
+With the cross-product strategy of SELLERLOGIC, a selected product can be compared with up to 20 similar competitive products and adjusted in price accordingly.
+Sellers specify which products to compare based on the ASIN and set the price gaps to the stored products.
+The Repricer then regularly checks the competitive prices and makes price adjustments if necessary.

 The application of the cross-product strategy not only ensures an attractive pricing structure but also prevents pricing that is too low and the associated margin losses.